hnginterns/Project-Api/source/includes/_locations.md

 ```
-This endpoint shows details of the location where a property is located.
+Returns the location details of a property.

 ### HTTP Request